 Learning Strategies for Teaching In-Text Citations

 Teaching in-text citations may not be the most exciting subject in English, but it can still be engaging.
-The different learning strategies mentioned in this blog post are also featured in Mondays Made Easy’s In-Text Citations Resource.
-This resource includes a tic-tac-toe activity, eight scaffolding worksheets, multiple-choice questions, anchor chart posters, and a comprehensive answer key.
+The different learning strategies mentioned in this blog post are featured in this in-text citation unit.
+This unit includes a slideshow lesson, tic-tac-toe game, various practice activities, multiple-choice questions, anchor chart posters, and more.